Best Practices

 • Improved performance.
 Since all the components in a monolithic application can share memory, they can boost performance because it’s faster than using service-to-service communications.

-• By nature, monolithic applications are fixed and linear, and this contributes to the tight coupling of components.
+• By nature, monolithic applications are fixed and linear instead of modular, and this contributes to the tight coupling of components.
 Entanglement and coupling impact the team’s ability to manage, scale, and update the application over time.

 • One error can bring the whole thing down.
 Reliability is a major problem with monolithic applications.
 Because of the tight coupling of components, if one thing goes wrong in any module, it might make the entire application unusable.